Easy Bone-In Ribeye Roast Recipe With Au Jus

 - High-heat roasting locks in juices, creating a crispy fat side and tender interior.

-To make this easy ribeye roast recipe, gather these main ingredients:
+To make this easy ribeye roast recipe this is what you will need:

 - 4 to 6 pound bone-in ribeye roast